novasamatech/parity-signer/docs/src/development/UOS.md

 ## Shared QR code processing sequence:

-1. Read QR code, try interpreting it, and get the hexadecimal string from into Rust (hexadecimal string is getting changes to raw bytes soon).
+1. Read QR code, try interpreting it, and get the hexadecimal string from into Rust (hexadecimal string is getting changed to raw bytes soon).
 If QR code is not processable, nothing happens and the scanner keeps trying to catch a processable one.
 2. Analyze prelude: is it Substrate? is it a known payload type?
 If not, Signer